Decentralidia/Rebuttal/Readme.md

 ### 3.

-That is a completely valid concern.
-We reran our models without using ensemble learning, but the performance difference was insignificant.
-Initially, as using ensemble learning in our "Context Decoder" module improved performance, we thought this approach would also enhance the "Context Decoder" model, so we included it by default.
-However, after reevaluating, ensemble learning in the "Policy Estimator" doesn't significantly enhance performance.
-Thanks for your feedback.
+Thank you for your helpful feedback.
+Regarding your concern, we reevaluate models without using ensemble learning.
+Although accuracy enhancement by ensemble learning in the "Policy Estimator" is marginal related to effect of ensemble on "Context Decoder", but it has about +5% improvement on the accuracy of the final model.

 ***